Original URL: https://www.theregister.co.uk/2010/04/01/apple_ihtml/

 Jobs conjures iHTML

-April Fools Apple will drop support for HTML in the upcoming version of its iPhone OS, slated for release this summer.
+April Fool Apple will drop support for HTML in the upcoming version of its iPhone OS, slated for release this summer.

 According to people familiar with the matter, the removal of HTML support from Cupertino's mobile Safari browser is outlined in the Developer Program License Agreement for the upcoming iPhone OS 4.0, to be used not only in the iPhone but also in the surprisingly popular iPod touch and the "magical and revolutionary" iPad, set for US release this Saturday.